LinqLover/sonyx/README.md

 For more information, please refer to the [acknowledgements](./docs/ACKNOWLEDGEMENTS.md).

 The main idea of sonyx is to empower developers to understand (large) software systems by listening to particular aspects of interest.
-To do this, developers can create *sound probes* on-the-fly for any expression in method in the system.
+To do this, developers can create *sound probes* on-the-fly for any expression in any method in the system.
 Whenever this expression is reached during the system execution, a user-defined sound is played.
 Developers can customize and combine these sounds or even design them to dynamically reflect the state or result of the expression.